 Every child deserves a champion; an adult who will never give up on them, who understands the power of connection and insists that they become the best they can possibly be.

-At The Royal Docks Community School we believe that all students deserve access to Quality First teaching.
-We fully embrace the idea that provision for students with special educational needs is a matter for the school as a whole.
-Our aim is to ensure that all students, whatever their need or disability, make good progress through both pastoral and curriculum support.
+At Royal Docks Academy we believe that all pupils deserve access to Quality First teaching.
+We fully embrace the idea that provision for pupils with special educational needs is a matter for the school as a whole.
+Our aim is to ensure that all pupils, whatever their need or disability, make good progress through both pastoral and curriculum support.

 The SEN department has a number of highly committed staff, which includes the SENCo, SEN Specialist Teachers, and Teaching Assistants.

 To ensure high quality support, TAs are attached to departments.
-TAs work in their departments to ensure that students who have SEN needs have the support and tools they need to become well-rounded students.
+TAs work in their departments to ensure that pupils who have SEN needs have the support and tools they need to become well-rounded pupils.

 The SEN department works with parents, carers, teachers and outside agencies to ensure that pupils realise their potential to achieve, giving them in the best possible learning environment appropriate to the student’s needs and ability.